Best Personal Loans for Fair Credit

 If you need help finding the best lender for you, check out this guide from consumersadvocate.org.
 They take into account contract terms, cost , qualifications, and lender reputation when determining their top lenders.
 While you may not find your ideal lender in this list, it is certainly a good place to start looking.
 As with all ad-supported websites, make sure to be a critical consumer and note which companies are paying for promotion.
 It doesn’t mean those companies are bad, just that you always need to carefully do your homework, especially when it relates to your finances.

 Tips to Find the Right Personal Loan for Fair Credit

 - Get Pre-Approved

 Don’t make the mistake of taking the first offer that you come across.
 As with almost anything, it is important to keep your options open when searching for an option.
 Applying for pre-approval with multiple lenders is a great way to do this.

 - Compare Interest Rates

 - Be Aware of Additional Fees

-While personal loans are a great option for many financial situations, you can always explore alternative options, too.
+While personal loans for bad credit are a great option for many financial situations, you can always explore alternative options, too.

 Peer-to-peer are very similar in that they allow you to borrow money at a fixed interest rate to be paid off over a certain amount of time.
 Peer-to-peer lending allow you to take on debt without interacting with any financial institutions.
 However, this type of lending is not highly regulated, so you should proceed with caution if you choose to go this route.

 - Credit Cards

 In some situations, credit cards may offer more benefits.
 Particularly, a credit card may be ideal for short-term purchases as many credit cards offer introductory 0% APR for a year or longer.
 However, credit cards do not offer a fixed repayment length, which can lead to the development of poor financial habits.